raulp25/Comics-design/README.md

 # Comics-design
 Design to look good

-This was my first react app and was handcrafted with vanilla css as gods pleased
+This was my first react app and was handcrafted with vanilla css as gods pleased <br>
 <>https://comicsrr.netlify.app</>